bogongroverchalet/website/_articles/2017-8-8-visiting-in-winter.md

 The full list of dates is available [here]({{ site.mainsite }}#winter-overview).

-## 2022 Prices
+## 2023 Prices

 ### Early bird (before March 30)

- - Current Rover $310
+ - Current Rover $340
- - Scout Movement Member $380
+ - Scout Movement Member $420
- - Non Movement Member (ie everyone else) $450
+ - Non Movement Member (ie everyone else) $500
- - Venturer's, please see our online bookings pages for prices
+ - Venturers, please see our online bookings pages for prices

 _If you already have a parking pass for the season for Falls Creek please contact our bookings team._